 “…the first metaphor was animal.”
 John Berger, "Why Look at Animals?"

 Artists through history used women as models and muses and these paintings are an extension and inversion of that tradition.
-The transitory nature of time and memory are the conceptual foundation of this body of work, which focuses on the relationship between my aging basset hound Beau - who appears as both model and avatar - and myself.
+The transitory nature of time and memory are the foundation of this body of work, which focuses on the relationship between my aging basset hound Beau - who appears as both model and avatar - and myself.

 In Travels with Beau and 13, I foreground my photographic sources to further explore the theme of time.
 While Travels celebrates years of our car rides together in the tradition of American road trips, 13 acknowledges Beau’s impending mortality.